marcosgz/site_maps/README.md

 ## Mixins

 You can use mixins to extend the sitemap builder with additional methods.
 The mixins can be used to define common methods that will be used in multiple processes.
-Make sure they are thread-safe, otherwise I recommend to define them in the process block.

 ```ruby
 module MyMixin